GalenIvanov/Animation-tests/README.md

     translate white-box: from 30x95 to 550x95 speed 2.5 [box 0x0 20x20]
     particles fleet rocket expires after 6 speed 2 curve-fx info red-info from 1.0 to 0.0 expires after 6 speed 125%

+# Pausing and resuming animations

+`toggle-animation` function can be used to pause or resume an animation.
+It needs only one argument - a `word!` identifying the animation.
+It doesn't currently work for `text-fx` effect, because it uses a different approach.

 # Ideas for future work
 There are many things that can be added to the animation system: